baldurbjarnason/colophon.cards/notes/working-spaces.md

   <figcaption>With priority ordering.
 Cut off representations on the right.</figcaption>
 </figure>

 - The Pinboard Column strikes me as a sensible default.
 Unpositioned cards run along one of the right- or left-hand edges of the screen and the rest provides ample space for positioning.
-It also scales relatively well down to mobile, although you would need some sort of indicator, icon, or something to show that there is something off screen to scroll to.
+It also scales relatively well down to mobile, although you would need some sort of indicator, icon, or something to show that there is something off-screen to scroll to.
 This view shouldn't wrap as it needs to serve the role of a default list view as well.
 - Pinboard Rows are also important as they are useful for displaying cards in a grid.
 (Question: rename to Pinboard Grid?)
 A grid view, especially if zoom works, can serve as a bird's eye view of a stack.
-- Finally, the Outliner view emphasises fast navigation into hierarchies, and complements the other two nicely.
+- Finally, the Outliner view emphasises fast navigation into hierarchies and complements the other two nicely.

 The rest are all candidates for future work but well beyond the scope of the initial version.
 Even the Outliner View is probably not going to be in scope for the initial prototype.